CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 The problem running/scoring an ML.NET model in multi-threaded applications comes when you want to do single predictions with the PredictionEngine object and you want to cache it (i.e. as Singleton or static) so it is being reused by multiple Http requests (therefore it would be accessed by multiple threads)  because **the Prediction Engine is not thread-safe** ([ML.NET issue, Nov 2018](https://github.com/dotnet/machinelearning/issues/1718)).

-Here's a diagram showing the important ML.NET classes you need to use:
+Here's a diagram showing the important ML.NET classes you need to use, the dependecies between them and what kind of object lifetimes are recommended:

 ![alt text](images/MLNET-classes-dependencies-for-scoring.png "ML.NET classes dependencies for scoring code with prediction engine")